Rick Hummel – Post-Dispatch

 Myron Holtzman, a longtime sportswriter and member of the BBWAA, is the former sports editor of the St. Louis Globe-Democrat.
 After the newspaper ceased publication, Holtzman worked for the Sporting News and for the Associated Press.
 In 1993, he joined Anheuser-Busch as publications manager for the St. Louis Cardinals, editing and designing the Cardinals Magazine (later Gameday Magazine) in addition to the Cardinals’ yearbook.
 Before retiring from the brewery in 2004, he also worked in the PR department and contributed his editorial skills to several publications.

 Holtzman is now a freelance communications specialist, editing and writing books, newsletters, and articles for various publications.
 He is chairman of the St. Louis Baseball Writers dinner and also serves as PR director for the St. Louis Sports Hall of Fame.
 He also co-authored “The Cardinals of Cooperstown (2014)” which is in its second printing.
-In 2018, Holtzman was honored with inductions into the Missouri Sports Hall of Fame and the St. Louis Jewish Sports Hall of Fame.
+Holtzman has been honored with inductions into the Missouri Sports Hall of Fame, the St. Louis Sports Hall of Fame, and the St. Louis Jewish Sports Hall of Fame.

-Gietschier joined The Sporting News as their Staff Archivist and Librarian in 1986.
-He converted a “100-year-old” chaotic collection of books, periodicals, photographs, index cards, clippings, and a variety of other materials and media into the Sporting News Research Center; one of the outstanding sport-special libraries, especially baseball, in the United States.
-He also wrote the annual “Year in Review” essay in the Baseball Guide and edited the Complete Baseball Record Book for five years.
+He is a member of the BBWAA by virtue of his 22-year stint at The Sporting News.
+He joined TSN as their Director of Historical Records in 1986.
+He converted a “100-year-old” chaotic collection of books, periodicals, photographs, index cards, clippings, and a variety of other materials and media into the Sporting News Research Center, one of the outstanding sport-special libraries, especially baseball, in the United States.
+He also wrote the annual “Year in Review” essay in the Baseball Guide and edited the Complete Baseball Record Book for six years.
+He left TSN in 2008 when the company moved its editorial offices from St. Louis to Charlotte, NC, and closed the Research Center.

 Gietschier joined the BBWAA in 1987 and moved to “Lifetime” status in 2009.
-He has been an active member of SABR since 1987 and is on the editorial board of the baseball journal, “Nine.”
+He has been an active member of SABR since 1987 and is on the editorial board of NINE: A Journal of Baseball History and Culture.

 Warren Mayes covered the Kansas City Royals for the Springfield News-Leader from 1980 to 1984.
 As a sportswriter for United Press International and as sports editor of the Alton Telegraph, he covered the St. Louis Cardinals from 1984 through 2001.
 As a free-lancer for the Associated Press and West Newsmagazine in St. Louis County, he continues to write about the Cardinals.

-As the first female to cover the Cardinals full-time, Langosch is a history-maker.
-She has been the Cardinals beat writer for MLB.com since 2012 after covering the Pirates for MLB.com from 2007 to 2011.
+As the first female to cover the Cardinals full-time, Langosch was a history-maker.
+She served as the Cardinals beat writer for MLB.com from 2012-19 after covering the Pirates for MLB.com from 2007-2011.
+She is now MLB.com’s Senior Content Manager, a position that has her supervising more than a dozen MLB.com reporters and assisting with MLB’s content strategy.

 Rains has been writing about sports in St. Louis and nationally for more than 30 years.
 He is now operating a website covering all St. Louis sports, stlsportspage.com.
 Rains is a former Cardinals beat writer for the St. Louis Globe-Democrat and covered the National League for USA Today Baseball Weekly.
 He is a lifetime member of the Baseball Writers Association of America, joining the BBWAA in 1979.
-He also is an adjunct professor in the school of communications at Webster University and was honored with induction into the Missouri Sports Hall of Fame in 2018.
+He also is an adjunct professor in the school of communications at Webster University and was honored with induction into the Missouri Sports Hall of Fame in 2017.
+Rains’ wife, Sally, was inducted into the St. Louis Media Foundation Hall of Fame in 2018.

-He is the author of 31 books, including his latest, Intentional Walk, an inside look at the faith that drives the St. Louis Cardinals.
+He is the author of 33 books, including his latest, “All Roads Lead to St. Louis, a guide to the Cardinals and their minor league teams.”
 Among his other books are biographies or autobiographies of Jack Buck, Tony La Russa, Mark McGwire, and Ozzie Smith.

 Facebook: StL Sports Page